-Participate in project reviews of software activities by providing status and results of software IV&V activities including, but not limited to, upcoming analysis tasks, artifacts needed from the project, the results of the current or completed analysis, defects, and risks to stakeholders, customers, and development project personnel.
+The IV&V provider shall participate in project reviews of software activities.
+Participation includes providing status and results of software IV&V activities including, but not limited to, upcoming analysis activities, artifacts needed from the project, the results of the current or completed analysis, defects, and risks to stakeholders, customers, and development project personnel.

 The most significant positive impact of IV&V analysis is when the analysis results are in phase with the development effort.
 Communicating defects after development artifacts are baselined increases the cost to make the changes.
-Additionally, the inclusion of the IV&V Provider in ongoing technical meetings keeps the IV&V Provider informed of possible changes that may affect future IV&V tasking.
+Additionally, the inclusion of the IV&V provider in ongoing technical meetings keeps the IV&V provider informed of possible changes that may affect future IV&V tasking.
 Supporting the ongoing technical meetings allows the IV&V Provider an opportunity to provide real-time feedback on these changes.

+The IV&V provider shall provide the responsible organizations’ project management, engineering, and software assurance personnel insight into the software IV&V and IV&V test activities.
+As a minimum, the IV&V provider will be required to allow the responsible organizations’ project management, engineering, and software assurance personnel to perform the following activities:

+a.
+Monitor the IV&V activities and plans.

+b.
+Review the verification activities to ensure adequacy.

+c.
+Review IV&V studies and source data.

+d.
+Audit the software IV&V processes and practices.

+e.
+Participate in IV&V software reviews and technical interchange meetings

-Participate in planned software peer reviews or software inspections and record peer review measurements guided by the planning and scoping risk analysis documented in the IV&V Project Execution Plan as well as by the content of the items being reviewed or inspected.
+The IV&V provider shall participate in planned software peer reviews or software inspections guided by the planning and scoping risk analysis documented in the IPEP and NASA-HDBK-2203.

-The IV&V Provider should be involved in the review/inspection process for all system/software items within the scope of their analysis.
+The IV&V provider should be involved in the review/inspection process for all system/software items within the scope of their analysis.

-Establish, record, maintain, report, and utilize software management and technical measurements.
+The IV&V provider shall establish, record, maintain, report, and utilize IV&V management and technical measurements.

+Note: The IV&V provider gathers and analyzes metrics on a periodic basis to perform continuous improvement of IV&V processes and identify indicators of IV&V and project risks.

-Assess and track the actual results and performance of software activities against the software plans and identify and report any risks or findings.
+The IV&V provider shall assess and track software activities' actual results and performance against the software plans and identify and report any risks or findings to the responsible organizations’ project management, engineering, and software assurance personnel.

-Track and evaluate changes to software products to evaluate for possible changes in the IV&V Provider’s risk analysis as well as for potential adverse impacts to the software system and the development effort.
+The IV&V provider shall track and evaluate changes to software products to evaluate for possible changes in the IV&V provider’s risk analysis and potential adverse impacts to the software system and the development effort.

-Assess the software development lifecycle for suitability for the problem to be solved, and identify and communicate any risks associated with the chosen life cycle.
+The IV&V provider shall assess the software development life cycle for suitability for the problem to be solved and identify and communicate any risks associated with the chosen life cycle to the responsible organizations’ project management, engineering, and software assurance personnel.

-Identify, analyze, track, communicate, and record risks to the software and development project in accordance with NPR 8000.4, Agency Risk Management Procedural Requirements.
+The IV&V provider shall identify, analyze, track, and record risks to the software and development project in accordance with NPR 8000.4, Agency Risk Management Procedural Requirements, and communicate the risks to the responsible organizations’ project management, engineering, and software assurance personnel.

+The IV&V provider shall verify the project implements the requirements for software listed in NPR 7150.2 and communicate any risks to the responsible organizations’ project management, engineering, and software assurance personnel.

-Track, record, and communicate defects/issues and other results found during the execution of IV&V analysis during the software development effort to include issues and results found during the conducting of independent IV&V testing.
+The IV&V provider shall track, record, and communicate defects/issues and other results found during the execution of IV&V analysis and independent IV&V testing to the responsible organizations’ project management, engineering, and software assurance personnel.